Josiah-Murray/Josiah-Murray/README.md

 <p align='center'> Just note, this is a work  in progress. </p>

 ## Me - Josiah
-I'm an applied mathematics honours student studying partial differential equations and mathematical modelling.
+I'm a PhD student studying partial differential equations and mathematical modelling.
 On occasion, I have some coding to do for uni, but I also tinker with personal projects in my free time.
 I've been looking to take my coding up a notch and thought GitHub would be a good place to start!

 This should be a picture of a random fox pulled from an API, updated daily:
 <p align="center">